LUCKsBane0/qr-manager/README.md

 Creates a qr code and hosts a localhost server for file upload from other devices.
 ### Note:

-A folder 'Uploads' will be created in the directory the executable is located in if it doesnt existe yet.
+A folder 'Uploads' will be created in the directory the executable is located in if it doesnt exist yet.
 This is where all uploaded files will be stored.